Ezekiel-DA/8x8IconPlayer/README.md

 # ESP32 firmware to display 8x8 icons coming from IconViewer web app

+## Setup

+* Build and upload with Platform.IO
+* Provision with Espressif BLE provisioning app for Android or iOS

+If reprovisioning is needed: hold boot button (GPIO0) for 5 seconds to clear wifi credentials.

 ## APIs

 All of these should respond to `OPTIONS` correctly and support CORS (from any origin)`.